Murrilwane Wildlife Sanctuary

 AfricaSeychelles

-Morne Seychellois National Park, located on Mahé Island in the Seychelles, is the country's largest terrestrial national park.Established in 1979, it covers approximately 3,045 hectares, accounting for over 20% of the island.This vast park features a variety of natural environments, including tropical rainforests, wetlands, and granite mountains, making it a valuable place to experience Seychelles' rich ecosystems.
+Morne Seychellois National Park is located on Mahé Island in the Seychelles archipelago and is the country's largest terrestrial national park.Established in 1979, it covers an area of approximately 3,045 hectares, accounting for over 20% of the island.This vast park features diverse natural environments such as rainforests, wetlands, and granite mountainous areas, making it a valuable place to experience Seychelles' rich ecosystem.

 Hikes and Trails

-There are 12 official trails in the park, suitable for everyone from beginners to advanced hikers.Each trail is designed to give you a deeper understanding of Seychelles' nature, history, and culture.
+Within the park, 12 official trails are maintained, enjoyable for everyone from beginners to advanced hikers.Each trail is designed to provide a deeper understanding of Seychelles' nature, history, and culture.

 1. Morne Seychellois Trail

-This is the longest and most popular trail, leading to Seychelles' highest peak at 905 meters.Along the way, you pass through tropical rainforest, and from the summit, you can enjoy breathtaking views of Mahé Island and the surrounding islands.
+It is the longest and most popular trail, aiming for Seychelles' highest peak at 905 meters.Along the way, you proceed through the rainforest, and at the summit, you can enjoy breathtaking views of the entire Mahé Island and adjacent islands.

 2. Copolia Trail

-This is a relatively short trail, where you can observe unique Seychellois plants and animals as you climb over granite rocks.From the summit, you are treated to beautiful views of Victoria city and the coastline.
+A relatively short trail where, along the path climbing granite rocks, you can observe plants and animals unique to Seychelles.From the summit, beautiful views of Victoria city and the coastline spread out.

 3. Anse Major Trail

-This trail follows a path built in the 19th century, passing through former vanilla and cinnamon plantations.At the end of the trail, Anse Major Beach awaits with its white sand and crystal-clear waters, offering a relaxing atmosphere.
+A trail utilizing a road built in the 19th century, passing through former vanilla and cinnamon production areas.At the endpoint, Anse Major Beach, white sandy beaches and crystal-clear sea spread out, allowing you to spend a relaxing time.

 4. Mare aux Cochons Trail

-This trail passes through wetlands, allowing you to observe Seychelles' endemic species and unique wetland ecosystems.Along the way, you will come across ruins of former cinnamon distilleries, giving you a sense of the area's historical background.
+On the trail through the wetland area, you can observe Seychelles endemic species and wetland-specific ecosystems.Along the way, ruins of former cinnamon distilleries are scattered, allowing you to sense the historical background.

 Biodiversity and endemic species

-Morne Seychellois National Park is also known as a habitat for many of Seychelles' endemic species.In particular, birds such as the Seychelles Scops Owl and the Seychelles Kestrel are considered globally rare species.
+Morne Seychellois National Park is also known as a place where many Seychelles endemic species inhabit.Particularly, birds such as the Seychelles Scops Owl and Seychelles Kestrel are considered rare species worldwide.

-Furthermore, the diversity of plants and animals, including the Seychelles Pitcher Plant and the Seychelles Blue Pigeon, makes this park a valuable field for nature lovers and researchers.
+Additionally, the diversity of plants and animals, including the Seychelles Pitcher Plant and Seychelles Blue Pigeon, is rich, making it a valuable field for nature enthusiasts and researchers.

-Within the park, there are ruins of distilleries and residences built in the 19th century for the production of cinnamon and coffee.These ruins serve as valuable evidence of Seychelles' agricultural history and the lives of its people, allowing visitors to experience a sense of life in the past.
+Within the park, ruins of distilleries and residences built in the 19th century for cinnamon and coffee production are scattered.These ruins serve as valuable evidence of Seychelles' agricultural history and people's lives, allowing visitors to sense the past lifestyle.

 Access and precautions

-• What to bringPlease prepare plenty of water, snacks, a hat, sunscreen, insect repellent, and non-slip shoes.
+• What to bringPlease prepare sufficient water, light snacks, a hat, sunscreen, insect repellent spray, non-slip shoes, etc.

-• Points to noteThe trails are humid and can have slippery sections.Extra caution is needed during the rainy season (November to April).
+• Points to noteThe trails are humid and have slippery sections.Particular caution is needed during the rainy season (November to April).

 Learn more